 The operational risk management strategy is to identify the events that cause operational losses and control those events in order to minimize their possible negative impacts.
-There are two categories of operational losses: (i) losses related to external fraud and (ii) ordinary loses, which are all the other losses the Group might experience that are not related to fraud.
 Improvements in operational processes and reinforcement of operational controls are continuously being considered in order to find efficiencies.
-The aim is to reduce fraud and ordinary operational losses and to achieve an adequate level of recovery.
+The aim is to reduce operational losses and to achieve an adequate level of recovery.